About Our Retreats

 You are invited to explore the surrounding gardens and woods and the Cathedral.
 Mapped walking trails lead from the College grounds into hundreds of acres of hills and woods.

-You will enjoy full cooked breakfasts with bacon, sausage, eggs, mushrooms, tomatoes, and potatoes, as well as hot porridge, fruit, cold cereals, yogurt, eggs, juice, toast; lunches of soups, quiche, salad, cheese, fruit (which can also be packed for adventurers); and full dinners of fish, chicken, or other meat, cooked vegetables, green salads, breads, and lovely desserts.
-Fresh fruit, biscuits, tea and coffee are always available.
+You will enjoy full cooked breakfasts with bacon, sausage, eggs, mushrooms, tomatoes, and potatoes, as well as hot porridge, fruit, cold cereals, yogurt, eggs, juice, toast; lunches of soups, quiche, salad, cheese, and fresh fruit (which can also be packed for adventurers); and full dinners of fish, chicken, or other meat, cooked vegetables, green salads, breads, and lovely desserts.
+Biscuits, tea and coffee are always available.
 Vegetarian, vegan and other special diets can be catered for provided that adequate notice is given.

 Things To Do